devantler/oci-artifacts/k8s/pulumi-operator/programs/harbor-proxy-program/README.md

-# Programs - Harbor Proxy Program
+# Pulumi Operator Program - Harbor Proxy Program

 This program is a Pulumi program and stack that configures a Harbor instance to be able to act as a pull-through cache and proxy for bothe docker images and Helm charts.